-In cases involving personal injuries and accidents, determining what your claim is worth is more than just adding up medical bills and damages to property.
+In cases involving personal injuries and accidents, determining what your personal injury claim is worth involves more than just adding up medical bills and damages to property.
 It is important to take into consideration the impact your injury could have on your life in the future, psychically, emotionally, and financially.
-When determining what your injury claim may be worth, it is important consider the following factors:
+When determining what your injury claim may be worth, it is important to consider the following factors:

-- The potential for suffering chronic conditions, with could result in periodic relapses and require ongoing treatment;
+- The potential for suffering chronic conditions, which could result in periodic relapses and require ongoing treatment;

 - The impacts health problems could have now and in the future on your ability to participate in activities and do the things you enjoy;